The first step to file an eviction is to give the tenant a written notice.

 The second step is to file your eviction with the court.
 To do this, you can present to the court a copy of the notice that you gave your tenant with the appropriate filing fee.
 The clerk will give you the appropriate forms to file the eviction, according to the type of notice you have given to your tenant.

 The third step is to have your summons served.
 Once you have filed your eviction, the clerk will prepare a summons to be served on your tenant.
-You must tell the clerk if you want the summons to be served by the Sheriff or a Private Process server.
-The clerk will forward your summons to be served .
+You can have your summons served by the Sheriff or a process server.
 Once the summons is served, the tenant has 5 business days to respond to your complaint and the summons.
 The tenant is instructed to file their original answer with the clerk and send a copy to the landlord.

 The fourth step is taken after the 5 business days have expired.
 When the 5 business days have expired, you would need to file another form to prompt the clerk to send the file to the Judge.
 If the tenant did not respond to the summons, you would file a Motion for Default and Default form.
 If the tenant did respond to the summons, you would need to file a Motion form.
 Once you have filed the appropriate form, the clerk will prepare any necessary paperwork and then send the file to the Judge.
 The Judge will either set the case for a hearing or grant the landlord possession of the property.
 If the Judge grants the landlord possession of the property, the clerk will issue a Writ of Possession.